mdemichele/mdemichele.github.io/_posts/2023-12-27-simple-technology.md

 But, my question is, do we ever stop to think whether any of this is good for us?

-One of the ideas I've always ruminated on is the idea this:
+One of the ideas I've always ruminated on is this idea:

 Maybe instead of our goal being to increase usership, shouldn't our aim as technologists be to make technology that enables us to use technology less?